Why is PPE important in the workplace?

 - Head protection eg. hard hats and helmets

-- Respiratory protection: eg. nuisance masks, P2 respirators
+- Face masks: eg. nuisance masks, P2 respirators

-- Eye and face protection eg. safety glasses, goggles, and visors
+- Protective Eyewear eg. safety glasses, goggles, and visors

 - Hand protection eg. disposable gloves and contractor gloves

 - Body protection eg. coveralls, hi vis clothing, harnesses

 Hardhats are perhaps, the most easily identifiable piece of construction PPE gear.
 Australian regulations state that hard hats must be worn on sites when there is a risk of being hit on the head, whether by falling objects or from a collision with a fixed object.